-"He's the best horse in American and nobody knows about it.
+"You've got the best horse you've had in the last 20 years running around here, and you don't have it on television," said Frankel.
+"The Woodward isn't even on television.
+The Whitney is on ESPN2 the next day."He's the best horse in American and nobody knows about it.
 If you're not a hard-core bettor, you don't know who he is.
 I know he doesn't run that often, but if he runs three more times this year, those races should be on TV.
 This horse should have a huge fan following."To purchase photographs of Ghostzapper and other great thoroughbreds, click here.

 Most Popular Stories

 - Full Field to Meet Flashback in Malibu